If Everything Is Automated, What Is Left for Humans?

 Craft is resurgent.
 Even as mass production became cheap, demand for handmade, artisanal goods grew.
 People pay more for human-made not because it's better, but because the humanness itself has value.

 Experience beats stuff.
 Younger generations prefer experiences over possessions.
-This suggests a shift toward valuing moments of living over accumulated things—exactly what AI can't automate.
+This suggests a shift toward valuing moments of living over accumulated things, which is exactly what AI can't automate.

 Authenticity commands premium.
 In a world of filters and AI-generated content, authentic human expression becomes more valuable, not less.
 We crave real because fake is now effortless.